Kumi Sasaki

-Kumi Sasaki (佐々木 久美, Sasaki Kumi) is a Japanese television presenter.
-She is a former founding member and captain of Japanese idol group Hinatazaka46 and former exclusive model for the fashion magazine Ray.
+Kumi Sasaki (佐々木 久美, Sasaki Kumi) is a Japanese television personality.
+She is a former founding member and captain of Japanese girl group Hinatazaka46 (formerly Hiragana Keyakizaka46).

+Sasaki joined Hiragana Keyakizaka46 in 2016 and was appointed its captain in 2018, and continued as captain after the group's rebranding into Hinatazaka46 in 2019 until her departure in 2025.
+She has hosted several television variety shows, and was also an exclusive model for the fashion magazine Ray from 2019 to 2025.

 Career

-Music

-Sasaki's musical career began on 11 May 2016, when she passed the auditions for new members of Keyakizaka46's subgroup Hiragana Keyakizaka46, which was hosted on the streaming platform Showroom.
-Sasaki, along with ten other people that passed the audition, joined Neru Nagahama in Hiragana Keyakizaka46 and was known as the "first generation".
-Her first concert occurred on 28 October of the same year at Akasaka Blitz, where she performed Kanji Keyakizaka46's songs "Silent Majority" and "Sekai ni wa Ai Shika Nai", as well as Hiragana Keyakizaka46's own "Hiragana Keyaki".
+Sasaki's musical career began on 11 May 2016, when she passed the auditions for new members of Keyakizaka46's subgroup Hiragana Keyakizaka46 and joined Hiragana Keyakizaka46 as the "first generation".
+Her first concert took place on 28 October at Akasaka Blitz, where she performed Kanji Keyakizaka46's songs "Silent Majority" and "Sekai ni wa Ai Shika Nai", as well as Hiragana Keyakizaka46's own "Hiragana Keyaki".
+She was a member of the subgroup's first subunit, Lima Cantik (りまちゃんちっく), and was named captain of Hiragana Keyakizaka46 on a live stream on 3 June 2018.
+Her fandom name is Kumitens (くみてんず, Kumitenzu).

-During her time at Hiragana Keyakizaka46, she has consistently appeared in every single between "Sekai ni wa Ai Shika Nai" and "Kuroi Hitsuji".
-On 3 June 2018, she was named captain of Hiragana Keyakizaka46.
-She has also appeared in every Hinatazaka46 single to date.
-On January 24, 2021, she announced that her fandom name would be Kumitens (くみてんず, Kumitenzu).

-On 6 January 2025, Sasaki and fellow first generation members Mirei Sasaki and Mana Takase announced that they would part ways with Hinatazaka46 after the promotions for the upcoming 13th single have concluded, marking the end of the founding first generation's tenure in the group.